bernie-skipole/indi/docs/source/usage/introduction.rst

 The directory /path/to/blobfolder should be a path to a directory of your choice, where BLOB's (Binary Large Objects), such as images will be stored, it will be created if it does not exist.
 Then connecting with a browser to http://localhost:8000 should enable you to view and control the connected instruments.

+This web client requires a redis server, which stores the instrument data.

 For further usage information, including setting ports and hosts, try::